Garden Sprinklers Selection:

 - Do a Head to Head sprinkler layout along a lateral run.
 This means sprinklers with a 5mt radius should be spaced no further than 5mt apart creating at least 100% overlap.

 - Group your sprinklers within a zone according to their style of watering and application e.g. keep your lawns and gardens separate.
-The five main sprinkler groups are:
+The four main sprinkler groups in our Website are:

 - Garden micro sprinklers.